Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 ![Arduino serial monitor](images//Arduino serial monitor.png)
 ### Step 3: Accessing the Web Server

 Open your browser, type the ESP IP address, and you’ll see the following page.
-This page is sent by the sensything when you make a request on the ESP IP address.If take a look at the browser, you can see what’s going on on the background.
+This page is sent by the sensything when you make a request on the ESP IP address.
+If take a look at the browser, you can see what’s going on on the background.
 The ESP receives an HTTP request from a new client and displays the analog values.

 ### Step 4: Testing the Web Server

 Let’s test the web server.
 Connect the analog sensors with sensything and get the live readings of channels in the web server.

 <img src="images/Web server output.png" width="800" height="500" />

+## Sensything with BLE

+The Sensything board comes with the feature
+* Bluetooth 4.2 / Bluetooth Low Energy (BLE) compatible

+In order for the device to connect with the Sensything Application, the Arduino code must be set up.

+### How to set up the BLE function?

+The Sensything  Application has been designed to simplify the detection of sensor values.
+With the inbuilt ADC (ADS1220) the precise values can be detected and displayed.
+Follow these simple steps:

+### Step 1: Writing the code

+### Step 2: Connecting to the Application